2nd Jul 2018

 We have used Birch faced plywood in a number of projects recently across The Barr Group, including a soon to be revealed kitchen, pictured here during the fitting stage where Birch ply door fronts with J handle detail have been fitted to the oak dovetail drawers.
 ‘The Pod’, as featured on Buster & Punch, where it was extensively used throughout the kitchen ,internal joinery and on the walls and ceilings to spectacular effect.

-We have looked at some other international examples we particularly like.
 We love the way Slovenia-based architect Sanja Premrn has paired simple plywood panels with pale, chevron-patterned tiling to create the angular geometries of this cafe bar.
 "I wanted to create a light and bright interior," said the architect.
 "This is a new building with a lot of natural light, but it is also pretty cold, so I had to warm it up somehow.
 What better way to do it than with wood."

 Plywood, not specifically the birch variety, is also back at the forefront of the construction industry with the development of cross-laminated timber, an engineered wood with thick laminations that is allowing architects to build taller than ever without the need for steel or concrete.